zarnica/Svetlo/README.md

 # Hello World.
 I am Matjaž and I am trying to programme.
-If is there someone, I will be pleased on her help.
+If is there anyone, I will be pleased on her help.